 In the US, most high schools offer a variety of AP courses, while in India there are very few (roughly one school per state, as far as I know) that offer AP courses.
 To study abroad after tenth grade with a grant from this organization, you must choose the US Department of State as your destination.
 Studying in the US after tenth grade gives you much more freedom to choose which courses you want to take compared to India.
 Career Trajectory recommends an 11-step planning process to ensure admission and financial aid at major US colleges and universities.

-In India, they teach you organic chemistry on the 11th and 12th, but in the U.S. In the US, it is a second-year university course.
-You can study in the United States for grades 11 and 12 if you have the proper documentation and are accepted at an accredited school, such as a private boarding school.
-The second best study destination, Canada, is no less than the United States in terms of the quality of education.
+Canada is also a great option for international students due to its favourable environment.
+In India, organic chemistry is taught on eleventh and twelfth grade, but in the US it is a second-year university course.
+You can study in the US for eleventh and twelfth grade if you have the proper documentation and are accepted at an accredited school such as a private boarding school.
+Canada is no less than the US in terms of quality of education.

-The student must have obtained admission to Cornell University and must approve eligibility for a need-based scholarship.
+The student must have obtained admission to Cornell University and must be eligible for a need-based scholarship.